Muslim Town, Lahore: History

 Dr. Hussain, initially built a house for himself on 80 kanals of this land at #7 Muslim Town and donated plots of varied sizes ranging from 10 marlas to 12 kanals to his numerous relatives, friends, family retainers and household help.
 Some of his famous friends and early settlers included the renowned artist Ustad Allah Baksh, Abdul Majeed Salik (writer), Maulana Ghulam Rasool Mehr and the renowned Faqir family.
 Dr Muhammad Hussain constructed a large Mosque on 12 lanals in the memory of his mother for Muslim Town residents and a 2 kanal mosque in front of his house for family use.
-He also allocated land for a graveyard for his own descendants inShah Jamal and another graveyard in Muslim Town for the benefit of general public.
+He also allocated land for a graveyard for his own descendants in Shah Jamal and another graveyard in Muslim Town for the benefit of general public.
 The Shah Jamal graveyard is under the exclusive custodianship of his great-granddaughter, Dr. Maimoona Asad Raza (PhD) who is also the custodian and Chairperson Board of Directors of all philanthropic institutions donated by Dr Syed Muhammad Hussain and her father Syed Asad Hussain including Government Syed Muhammad Hussain General Hospital and Sanatorium Samli Murree, Govt.
 Syed Altaf Hussain Eye Hospital in Khanpur Distt Rahimyarkhan.
 Dr Maimoona financially supports innumerable Philanthropic institutions, hospitals, schools, mosques built by her family, gives scholarships to deserving students, supports countless needy families on monthly basis.
 Dr. Muhammad Hussain's thousands of kanals of agricultural land surrounding Old Muslim Town was later acquired by (Lahore Municipal Authorities) L.D.A.Lahore Development Authority as part of Shah Jamal, Gulberg and New Muslim Town Schemes according to the rules prevalent in 1950-60 and the family received negligible compensation.
 The family lost heart and moved out of Old Muslim Town to other parts of Lahore, Pakistan and abroad.